everydayhero/hui/docs.md

 ```

 #### PropTypes
+- `imagePath` The path to the image which will be displayed in the footer.
 - `beneficiary` The beneficiary information to display in the footer.
 - `domain` The domain for the footer links.
 - `region` The region the user is in.